sarah-thomens/date-night-marietta/README.md

 ## Resources Used
 * This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).
+* This projects uses the Google API's to display a map.
+Information can be found [here](https://developers.google.com/products/) about the different API's.
+* This project uses the Foursquare API to get the venue information.
+You can find more information [here](https://developer.foursquare.com/)
 * Full Stack's google-maps-react component by Ari Lerner was used to help integrate the Google Map API into the React app.
 The tutorial was extremely helpful in helping to understand how the two work together and how to make the API work in my project.
 	* The tutorial is [here](https://www.fullstackreact.com/articles/how-to-write-a-google-maps-react-component/#)
 	* The github with the google-maps-react code is [here](https://github.com/fullstackreact/google-maps-react)